jasperyzh/jy.com/src/content/blog/_draft/250413-ai-instructions-general.md

 4.  **Decision Log Philosophy:** Architectural decisions are captured as `decisions-*.md` files within `/memory-bank/`.
 The detailed process and context for active decisions may be further elaborated in `03-active-context.md` *(AI Agent: Ensure relevant decisions link back or are referenced here as appropriate)*.

 ---

-This version incorporates your specific choices: `YYMMDD` dates, `🔧` utility icon, `tree` format, Option B file naming (`[type]-[topic].md` in flat `/memory-bank/`), allows both link types, and references the decision log context file.
-It should provide clear instructions for an AI agent.